jawahar-shazab/docs/docs/api.md

 POST /v1/sites/siteByBusiness
 ```

-Creates multiple sites, each with a corresponding agent in the database.
+This API enables the creation of multiple sites, each with its corresponding agent, for a specific business.
+It facilitates bulk registration of sites and agents for businesses with numerous locations.

 #### 4. Fetch Site Details by ID